 d.) traditional or dietetic bread, depending on the preference of the customer

 In practice, few restaurants follow these guidelines, and some such as Filo shamelessly rip off their customers, charging a hefty cubierto without providing even one of the above items.

 This charge on your bill makes more sense for a restaurant such as La Cabrera, where the cubierto includes a glass of champagne, nice bread and an array of sauces to enjoy with your meal.

 The cubierto goes to the house, not the staff, so you should still leave a tip.
-If you don’t like the cubierto charge look for restaurants that say ‘No se cobra cubierto‘ on their sign.
+If you don’t like the cubierto charge look for restaurants that have a sign that says, ‘No se cobra cubierto.’

-Sometimes places that have made it into the guidebooks and thus are on the ‘gringo trail’ hand out checks that come with a big red stamp that says, ‘Tips not included.’
+Sometimes places that have made it into the guidebooks and thus are on the ‘gringo trail’ hand out checks that come with a stamp that says, ‘Tips not included.’
 This is to avoid cubierto confusion, and apparently, let you know you look like a cheapskate simultaneously.
-Yet other restaurants that serve tourists include an additional service charge — that serves as a tip — on top of the cubierto, so be sure to check.
+Yet other restaurants that serve tourists include an additional service charge — that serves as a tip — on top of the cubierto, so be sure to look over your check.